microsoft/bedrock/docs/hld-to-manifest.md

 info:    Link to create PR: https://dev.azure.com/myOrganization/myProject/_git/app-cluster-hlds/pullrequestcreate?sourceRef=spk-hld-init&targetRef=master
 ```

-This means that we were able to generate and HLD with the default traefik2 component and all the changes were added to a new branch and are ready to be added to a Pull Request.
+This message means that we were able to generate and HLD with the default traefik2 component and all the changes were added to a new branch and are ready to be added to a Pull Request.

 To verify run:
 ```